 The focal mechanism of an earthquake sums up (1) the slip motion of the rocks underground and (2) the orientation of the fault that the slip occurred on.
 (See Fault Types in a Nutshell for a quick explanation of the three basic fault types.)

-The "beachball" diagram is built from seismograms recorded around an earthquake.
-The first motion of the arriving P-waves is checked for each seismograph station, to see if it's a pushing (upward/away from the source) or a pulling (downward/toward the source) motion.
+The "beachball" earthquake diagram is built from seismograms recorded around an earthquake.
+The first motion of the arriving P-waves is checked for each seismograph station to see if it's a pushing (upward/away from the source) or a pulling (downward/toward the source) motion.
 Pushing is compression; pulling is tension.
-This first-motion information is plotted as it would appear on a hollow half-sphere sunk in the ground, showing what directionboth compass direction and vertical anglethe seismic waves left the quake focus to reach each station.
+This first-motion information is plotted as it would appear on a hollow half-sphere sunk in the ground and shows what directionboth compass direction and vertical angle these ismic waves left the earthquake focus to reach each station.
 (The half- sphere is represented on flat paper as an equal-area projection.)
-Compressions are marked black, tensions are marked white, that is, as circles.
+Compressions are shown in black, while tensions are marked in white.
+Both are graphed as circles, which from when viewed from above, create the pattern of a stereotypical beachball.
 In a well-behaved earthquake with well-recorded data, all the compressions cluster in two opposite quadrants.
-Same with the tensionsthey occupy the other two quadrants.
+The same goes for the tensions, which occupy the other two quadrants.

-The trouble is that there are two solutions to the diagram, two planes along which earthquake motions could yield the same seismographic results.
-One is the real fault plane, therefore the other, called the auxiliary plane, has no physical meaning.
+The trouble is that there are two solutions to the diagram.
+There are two planes along which earthquake motions could yield the same seismographic results.
+One is the real fault plane, whereas the other, called the auxiliary plane, has no physical meaning.
 Seismographic evidence alone isn't enough to choose the right one.
 That's why in (B) there are two different slip diagrams shown for each focal mechanism.
 Usually there are enough clues in the local geology or aftershock patterns to pick the right solution.

-They teach this material to geology majors, but not every student retains it.
-I'm one of those guys that has to consult this diagram several times a year.
+Though universities teach this basic earthquake diagram material to geology majors, not every student retains it.
+Many must consult this diagram several times a year as a refresher.
 For a much more thorough treatment of the subject including exercises, see this PDF by Vince Cronin of Baylor University, "A Draft Primer on Focal Mechanism Solutions for Geologists."